-Intangible assets, primarily resulting from purchased business combinations, are being amortized using the straight-line method with a life of two to five years for non-compete agreements and a life of three to eight years for customer relationship intangibles.
-In accordance with SFAS No. 142, Goodwill and Other Intangible Assets, we assess our goodwill on October 1 of each year or more frequently if events or changes in circumstances indicate that goodwill might be impaired.
+Intangible assets, primarily resulting from purchased business combinations, are being amortized using the straight-line method with a life of three to five years for non-compete agreements, a life of three to eight years for customer relationship intangibles and a life of six months to one year for customer backlog.
+In accordance with SFAS No. 142, Goodwill and Other Intangible Assets ("Statement 142"), we assess our goodwill on October 1 of each year or more frequently if events or changes in circumstances indicate that goodwill might be impaired.